-Your Directors are pleased to present the Fifty Seventh Annual Report and the Company'saudited financial statement for the financial year ended 31 March 2017.
+Your Directors are pleased to present the sixtieth Annual Report andthe Company's audited financial statements for the financial year ended 31 March 2020.

-The Company's standalone financial performance for the year ended 31 March 2017 issummarized below.
+The Company's financial performance for the year ended 31 March 2020is summarised below:

 (Figures have been rounded off)